-Upon heating, the density of air reduces and it rises upwards.
+Upon heating, the density of air reduces, and it rises upwards.
 Similarly, cold air is denser than the hot air which sinks towards the ground.
 As the hot air rises, it creates a space of low pressure where the cold air rushes in and occupy this space.
-This results in the movement of air called wind.
+Winds are formed due to this phenomenon.

-As the hot region heats up the air and gets raises, the colder air from the surroundings enters into it, get heats up and the cycle repeats.
+As the temperature of air increases, it raises up.
+The colder air from the surroundings enters into it, get heated up, and the cycle repeats.
 The rising of the hot air transfers its heat into outer space and sinks back down.
 In this way, heat is transferred from hotter regions to colder regions.
-This is known as temperature regulation and the process of transferring heat is called convection.
+This is known as temperature regulation, and the process of transferring heat is called convection.

-To learn more about nature, the air, different components of nature in sustaining life on earth, visit BYJU’S.
+To learn more about nature, the air, different components of nature required for sustaining life on earth, register at BYJU’S.

 From a biological perspective, breathing resembles combustion, where chemical bonds are broken down and oxygen is used up; which then produces carbon dioxide.